mxmxmx/terminal_tedium/BOM_wm8731.md

 - jacks:			  16x (thonkiconn/kobiconn)
 - pots:				  6x  (9mm vertical; linear (50k-100k will do))
 - tact switches: 	  2x  (multimecs 5E/5G series) (mouser # 642-5GTH935)
-- illum. tact switch: 1x  (multimecs 5E/5G series) (e.g. mouser # 642-5GTH93542 (= YELLOW))
+- illum. tact switch: 1x  (multimecs 5E/5G series) (e.g. mouser # 642-5GTH93542 (= YELLOW)) (†††††)
 - caps:
 	- 2x  (multimecs “1SS09-15.0”) (mouser # 642-1SS09-15.0, or 642-1SS09-16.0)
 	- 1x  transparent (multimecs “1IS11-15.0”) (mouser # 642-1IS11-15.0, or 642-1IS11-16.0)
 - single row 2-pin male header (RM2.54) + little jumper plastic thingie to match (or use wire): 1x ( = the 5V power jumper)
-- extra-tall female socket to match raspberry GPIO header (2x20, RM2.54): 1x (***)
+- extra-tall female socket to match raspberry GPIO header (2x20, RM2.54): 1x (†††)
 - spacer/standoff (M3) (to match the 2x20 header): 2x (c.
 20mm for pi B+, pi 2)

 ==============================

 ###notes:###

-(*) i'd use ultrabright 3mm leds, and correspondingly large resistor values (to taste) (V+ = 3.3v); for the illuminated button, 200R works ok (as per BOM)
+(†) i'd use ultrabright 3mm leds, and correspondingly large resistor values (to taste) (V+ = 3.3v); for the illuminated button, 200R works ok (as per BOM)

-(**) two of the TL072s are in the audio path — if you’d like to use something better for the output stage, eg. stuff like OPA1662, AD8599, or LME49720.
+(††) two of the TL072s are in the audio path — if you’d like to use something better for the output stage, eg. stuff like OPA1662, AD8599, or LME49720.

-(***) four of these, for example, will do : http://www.taydaelectronics.com/connectors-sockets/stackable-headers/stackable-header-10-pins-2-54mm.html ;
+(†††) four of these, for example, will do : http://www.taydaelectronics.com/connectors-sockets/stackable-headers/stackable-header-10-pins-2-54mm.html ;
 if planning to use model A+, they don't have to be as tall.

-(****) the 500 ma version should do for models a+, b+; pi 2 needs 1.0, it looks like; as a cheaper/less efficient solution, use a 7805. if planning to power the raspberry via usb (= 5v disconnected! or no 5V regulator soldered), no such $ regulator is needed, of course.
+(††††) the 500 ma version should do for models a+, b+; pi 2 needs 1.0, it looks like; as a cheaper/less efficient solution, use a 7805. if planning to power the raspberry via usb (= 5v disconnected! or no 5V regulator soldered), no such $ regulator is needed, of course.

+(†††††) NB: these are crazy expensive at mouser etc; much cheaper to source them at soselectronic.com